Generic Virtual Machine

 For production deployments, we strongly recommend setting up SSL with Let’s Encrypt:

-This will automatically configure your Nginx setup to use HTTPS and redirect HTTP traffic.
+This will automatically configure your Nginx setup to use HTTPS and redirect HTTP traffic for both subdomains.

 Completing Initial Setup